mangonnet/mangonnet.github.io/pages/research.md

 ### <a name="working papers"></a>working papers

-Kopas, J., Mangonnet, J., and J. Urpelainen. **Playing Politics with Environmental Protection: The Political Economy of Designating Protected Areas in Brazil** _Revise and resubmit_ [e-mail for the last version]
+Kopas, J., Mangonnet, J., and J. Urpelainen. **Playing Politics with Environmental Protection: The Political Economy of Designating Protected Areas in Brazil** _Revise and resubmit_

 <a href="{{ BASE_PATH }}/assets/v062018_kmu_p.pdf">draft</a> &#x7c; <a href="{{ BASE_PATH }}/assets/v062019_kmu_a.pdf">appendix</a>

-Mangonnet, J. **Property Formation in Weak States: Theory and Evidence from Imperial Brazil** (e-mail for a draft)
+Mangonnet, J. **Property Formation in Weak States: Theory and Evidence from Imperial Brazil** (dissertation chapter)

 <details>
   <summary><em>abstract</em> (e-mail for a draft)</summary>